Placement Offered This course has a Professional Placement option.

 About the Course

-The School offers a vibrant, friendly and supportive academic community where students transform an interest in law into a lifelong passion.
+The College offers a vibrant, friendly and supportive academic community where students transform an interest in law into a lifelong passion.
 The School offers various options for undergraduate study, the 'LLB Law' (3 years full-time), the 'LLB Law with Professional Placement' (4 years sandwich) as well as the specialist 'LLB Law with Criminal Justice' and 'LLB Law with International Arbitration & Commercial Law' courses, both of which can also be studied either three years full-time or as a four-year sandwich placement degree.

 We teach law as a single subject for students to gain a solid and grounded foundation in law, resulting in confident graduates ready to meet the challenges of further study or professional life.
 The Brunel LLB law degree features core modules satisfying the requirements of the Law Society and the Bar Council.
 Final year students can tailor their degree by specialising in areas of law they wish to explore and gain a deeper understanding of.

 Brunel Law School invests heavily in supporting students in the development of their professional and business skills, and in partnership with the PDC, provides all LLB Law students with an essential foundation in 'Legal Skills and Method' in year 1.
 Students are also offered a range of master classes, workshops and training opportunities throughout each academic year.